-What Can a Handyman Do in Hinds (Hinds County area), Mississippi?
+What Can a Handyman Do Without a License in Hinds (Hinds County area), Mississippi?

 In Mississippi, most “handyman” work is legal without a state contractor license only when each job stays under the state’s contractor licensing threshold (including labor and materials) and you are not performing regulated trades like electrical, plumbing, or HVAC.
 In Hinds County (Jackson area), you will typically still need a city privilege/business license to operate, and most real construction/repair work will also trigger local building permits even if you’re under the state licensing threshold.